 The information contained in the Simplified Specification is presented only as a standard specification for SD Cards and SD Host/Ancillary products and is provided "AS-IS" without any representations or warranties of any kind.
 No responsibility is assumed by the SD Card Association for any damages, any infringements of patents or other right of the SD Card Association or any third parties, which may result from its use.
-No license is granted by implication, estoppel or otherwise under any patent or other rights of the SD Card Association to disclose or distribute any technical information, know-how or other confidential information to any third party.
+No license is granted by implication, estoppel or otherwise under any patent or other rights of the SD Card Association or any third party.
+Nothing herein shall be construed as an obligation by the SD Card Association to disclose or distribute any technical information, know-how or other confidential information to any third party.